DYWIDAG Threadbar Anchors

 - Anchor head: The anchor head transfers the anchor force to the substructure and thus to the structure that needs to be anchored

 Once the grout has sufficiently hardened, the load bearing capacity of each anchor is tested during an approval test.
 If required, anchors can be supplied retensioned or detensionable.
 Permanent control of anchor forces can be realised by installing load cells.
-Alternatively, permanent controls can also be carried out at the anchor head or in the borehole using the contactless force measuring system DYNA Force® that has been specially developed together with DSI.
+Alternatively, permanent controls can also be carried out at the anchor head or in the borehole using the contactless force measuring system DYNA Force® that has been specially developed together with DYWIDAG.

 - Threadbars with proven coarse GEWl® Thread that is suitable for on-site use along the entire length; lengths can be adjusted on site without any problems using the appropriate accessories and equipment